 I learned the difference between good and bad pain.
 Good pain comes when youre pushing your body to its limits.
 Bad pain is from an injury.
 You work through the one but not the other.

-I could get through the warm ups in martial arts classes but once I'd done them I was functionally stupid.
+I have a physical anomaly.
+I cant do aerobics.
+Once my heartbeat gets up to a certain level it starts skipping a beat and oxygen does not get delivered to my brain in a timely fashion.
+At least thats how it seems to me.
+I could get through the intense warm-up exercises in martial arts classes but once Id done them I was functionally stupid.
 Couldnt learn the fancy moves for beans.
 Adding to this problem was an inability to form pictures in my head.
+Its a known conditon called Aphantasia.
 I think in abstracts.
 Works for me.
 Doesnt work in Tae Kwon Do or Tae Chi or any of those disciplines with fancy moves in sequence.
 If you cant see them in your head, you cant do them.
 End of story.

-The classes tired me out a lot so I went on Fridays, so I would have the weekend to rest up afterwards.
+The classes tired me out a lot so I went on Fridays so I would have the weekend to rest up afterwards.
 This is how I met my doom.
 Fred, the martinet, was the teacher on Fridays and he didnt allow anybody any slack at all, at all.
-I never got beyond my lowly white belt BUT I did develop a lovely turning back kick.
+I never got beyond my lowly white belt BUT I did develop a lovely turning-back-kick.
 My one skill and a powerful weapon in unarmed combat.

 After some back and forth over the CB, Mike an I arranged to meet in a local park.
 He wanted to test my real martial art skills against his imaginary ones.
 Bad move Mike.
-He tried to CATCH a turning back kick and ended up with a badly sprained wrist and severe embarrassment.
+He tried to catch a turning-back-kick and ended up with a badly sprained wrist and severe embarrassment.

 I observed several interesting things in martial arts class.